NEIWPCC COVID-19 VACCINATION POLICY

 (click the grant category for more details, including sub-categories)

-These grant categories supports projects that will improve water quality and directly result in the reduction of water pollution in the U.S. portion of the Lake Champlain Basin.
+These grant categories supports projects that will improve water quality and directly result in the reduction of water pollution in the Lake Champlain Basin (U.S. and Québec).
 Eligible organizations include colleges, universities, nonprofit organizations, and non-federal/non-state government agencies.

 These mini-grants provide professional development funds for the staff and volunteers of qualified watershed organizations in the Lake Champlain Basin, to cover expenses such as travel, meals, registration and accommodations at meetings, conferences, workshops and other venues designed to enhance the organizations’ capacity to operate.